Tamparuli: Origins of Tamparuli town

 Tamparuli town known was as called "Bontoi" (actually referring to a small village in that area) and, "Bontoi" of village name means a bridge believed to have existed for over 200 years long before it was named Tamparuli.
 From a small village, Tamparuli later evolved into a town.
 The change came after several outside traders, especially among Chinese people from Tuaran, set up some lumber shops in the 1930s.
+Tamparuli Town is believed to have been established and developed on the site of a former rubber plantation by a group of Chinese families around the 1920s to 1930s.
+The town was also built by the riverbank near a place called Bontoi and became a parking spot for lorries at night during the Japanese occupation.
+During the British occupation, the first wooden shop houses in Tamparuli town were built in 1946, a year after World War II.
+The historic Tamparuli shop houses, which are inscribed on the concrete, are believed to have been completed on 5 September 1954, three years before the Independence of Malaya in 1957.

 Memorial Monuments

 There is a monument believed to be over 60 years old built near the market in Tamparuli town.
-According to historical sources, the purpose of the monument was to commemorate two British soldiers who died in a nearby river during a Land Rover four-wheel drive that they crossed across the Tamparuli bridge on May 18, 1960.
+According to historical sources, the purpose of the monument was to commemorate two British soldiers who died in a nearby river during a Land Rover four-wheel drive that they crossed across the Tamparuli bridge on 18 May 1960.
 The dead British soldier named JWN Hall of the Royal Health Corps and a driver, DC Cooper of the Royal Service Corps based at Paradise Camp, Kota Belud.
 The unfortunate tragedy occurred when two soldiers were on their way to send a severely injured woman from Kampung Sayap, Kota Belud to a hospital in Jesselton.
 At that time, the vehicle was in the middle of a bridge and an unexpected stream of currents had occurred causing the vehicle to drift.
 The bodies of the three victims were found with two still in the four-wheel-drive Land Rover that was swept away by the current.
 Three days later, two British soldiers were buried in the army cemetery at Paradise Camp in Kota Belud.
 The monument is also one of the visitors' places of interest in the town of Tamparuli.

+Administration

+Tuaran District Council

+The small district of Tamparuli is still under the administration of the Tuaran District Council in Sabah, Malaysia.
+Although Tamparuli is often regarded as a small district or town, it is still managed by the Tuaran District Council for administrative and public service matters.
+The Tuaran District Council is responsible for various aspects of management and development in the area, including infrastructure, cleanliness, and urban planning.
+Tamparuli, with its strategic location near the state capital of Kota Kinabalu, also plays an important role in the economy and culture of Sabah.